github/docs/content/organizations/managing-access-to-your-organizations-repositories/reinstating-a-former-outside-collaborators-access-to-your-organization.md

 {% tip %}

 **Tips**:
  - Only organization owners can reinstate outside collaborators' access to an organization.
-For more information, see "[Permission levels for an organization](/articles/permission-levels-for-an-organization)."
+For more information, see "[Roles for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/roles-for-an-organization)."
  - The reinstating a member flow on {% data variables.product.product_location %} may use the term "member" to describe reinstating an outside collaborator but if you reinstate this person and keep their previous privileges, they will only have their previous [outside collaborator permissions](/articles/permission-levels-for-an-organization/#outside-collaborators).{% ifversion fpt %}
  - If your organization has a paid per-user subscription, an unused license must be available before you can invite a new member to join the organization or reinstate a former organization member.
 For more information, see "[About per-user pricing](/articles/about-per-user-pricing)."{% endif %}